EliotKhachi/publicZk/202312092003/README.md

 ## Background
 * What is Model-Based Systems Engineering (MBSE) and what value does it provide?
 [What is Model-Based Systems Engineering? ](../202110052023)
 * When I say "model", I'm referring to a digital representation of a system [[What is a System ](../202110032156)].
 You can picture a graph database with nodes and edges.
 A block diagram is one *view* of the model (a subsection of that graph).
 The model and views of it can be encoded as XML, JSON, or SysML files.
-* MBSE adoption is being encouraged by the international council of systems engineers (INCOSE), the Department of Defense (DoD), and the National Astronautics and Space Administration (NASA).
-In addition to the aerospace industry, the automotive and medical industries are also beginning to adopt it.

 ## Example of a SysML File and Model View
 ![image](https://www.eliotkhachi.dev/resources/zettel-images/Sun_Dec_10_11:47:55_AM_PST_2023.png)